IBM/cloudpakfordata-telco-churn-workshop/workshop/exercise-0/README.md

 ## 1. About the data set

-The data set used for this workshop is derived from [Kaggle](https://www.kaggle.com/blastchar/telco-customer-churn).
-It is originally from Watson Analytics, and looks at customer churn for a Telecommunication company.
-The data is split into three CSV files and are located in the [data](../../data) directory of this repository.
+The data set used for this workshop is originally from Watson Analytics and was used on a [Kaggle](https://www.kaggle.com/blastchar/telco-customer-churn) project, it contains information about customer churn for a Telecommunications company.
+The data is split into three CSV files and are located in the [data](https://github.com/IBM/cloudpakfordata-telco-churn-workshop/tree/master/data) directory of this repository.

 ### **[billing.csv](../../data/split/billing.csv)**